Ace1928/ollama_toolkit/docs/index.md

 # Ollama Forge Documentation

 Welcome to the Ollama Forge documentation!
-This toolkit provides a comprehensive Python client library and command-line tools for interacting with [Ollama](https://ollama.ai/), delivering both power and simplicity in one elegant package. 🚀
+This toolkit provides a comprehensive Python client library and command-line helpers for interacting with [Ollama](https://ollama.ai/), delivering both power and simplicity in one elegant package. 🚀

 ## Features at a Glance